Amy Casey Cooks

 • Serve ~ Dunk in your favorite dipping sauce and serve with cut up veggies.

-Can you make sausage cheese balls in advance?
+Can you make cheesy sausage balls in advance?

 YES!
 These delicious savory meatballs can be made in advance and stored before baking or after they are already baked.